It is progressive wear of the muscular tissues.

 Experimental treatments using immunosuppressive proteins have provided additional corroborative evidence for the theory of the immune mechanism.

 Although this disease occurs in patients without diabetes, the prevalence is much higher in diabetics, indicating that although hyperglycemia does not directly cause nerve damage, it may play a role.

 Patients with diabetes and proximal pain and weakness (hip, thigh) are often suspected of having diabetic amyotrophy.

-The most definitive diagnosis is commonly made with electrodiagnostic studies that include nerve conduction studies and an electromyogram.
+The most definitive diagnosis is commonly made with electrodiagnostic studies, including nerve conduction studies and an electromyogram.

 Diabetic amyotrophy is often a diagnosis of exclusion in diabetic patients with a lumbosacral plexopathy for which no other cause of lumbosacral plexopathy can be determined.